 © 2015 Marieh Mehran

-Hesam Abedini is an Iranian-American performer, composer, improviser and educator residing in Irvine, CA. His work crosses the boundaries between idioms as wide as contemporary music, classical Iranian music and free improvisation.
-He is the founding member of the Sibarg, an Intercultural Creative music ensemble that combines traditional Iranian music and Jazz.
-Hesam’s music have been performed by various musicians and ensembles such as, selected members of the Atlas Ensemble, Del Sol Quartet, Loadbang, New Mexico Contemporary Ensemble, Amalgama Ensemble, Sunflower, and Mark Dresser’s Bass Ensemble.
+Hesam Abedini is an Iranian-American performer, composer, improviser and educator residing in Irvine, California.
+His work crosses the boundaries between idioms as wide as contemporary music, classical Iranian music and free improvisation.
+He is the founding member of the Sibarg, an intercultural creative music ensemble that combines traditional Iranian music and Jazz.
+Hesam’s music have been performed by various musicians and ensembles such as, the JACK Quartet, selected members of the Atlas Ensemble, Del Sol Quartet, Loadbang, Miolina, New Mexico Contemporary Ensemble, Amalgama Ensemble, Sunflower, and Mark Dresser’s Bass Ensemble.
 He is the winner of the New Mexico Contemporary Ensemble's 2nd Annual Call for Scores in 2018.

 Since 2011, under the supervision of Dr. Hossein Omoumi, Hesam has researched on classical Iranian music and directed the NEA and Roshan Cultural Heritage Institute-sponsored Documentary film “From Isfahan to Irvine”.
-He is a graduate of the Tehran Music Conservatory and holds his B.A. in Music Composition with honors from the University of California, San Diego.
-He studied music composition with Dr. Lei Liang, Chinary Ung, Anthony Davis and improvisation with Mark Dresser.
+His film has been screened and archived in the Library of Congress, and UCLA Archive.
+Hesam is a graduate of the Tehran Music Conservatory and holds his B.A. in Music Composition with honors from the University of California, San Diego.
+He studied music composition with Lei Liang, Chinary Ung, Anthony Davis and improvisation with Mark Dresser.

 Currently, Hesam is a Ph.D. candidate in Integrated Composition, Improvisation and Technology at the University of California, Irvine as a Provost PhD Fellow under the supervision of Prof. Christopher Dobrian.
-He is an Associate Faculty in music at Saddleback College where he teaches music theory and harmony.
-Hesam also teaches Music of Modern Iran at the University of California, Irvine.
+He is an Associate Faculty in music at Saddleback College where he teaches music composition, harmony and musicianship.
+Hesam has also designed and taught Music of Modern Iran at the University of California, Irvine.